Aonik10/shoes-ecommerce/README.md

 ## Upcoming features to be added

-1.- Create a sign up form (connected to google auth if posible)\
+1.- Implement a sign-up form, with the option for users to sign up using Google authentication.\
-2.- Add a "forgot-password" functionality\
+2.- Add a "forgot password" functionality to allow users to reset their passwords if they forget them.\
-3.- Add a menu where the user can manage his profile\
+3.- Include a menu where users can manage their profiles, such as updating their personal information or viewing their order history.\
-4.- Add payment methods configuration\
+4.- Add configuration options for payment methods to allow for a smooth checkout process.\
-5.- Enable users to save products in favourites\
+5.- Enable users to save products to their favorites list for easy access in the future.\
-6.- Make the website looks better (I apologize for the current styles)\
+6.- Improve the website's visual appearance by enhancing the current styles.\
-7.- Upgrades based on user experience
+7.- Upgrades in general, based on user experience

 ## Running locally